 Which is why making a regular walk a habit and something to look forward to can help elevate your stress resistance.
-Better still choosing to participate in a variety or different physical activities elevates mood, and improves memory and cognition.
+Better still choosing to participate in a variety of different physical activities elevates mood, and improves memory and cognition.

 How does exercise help brain health and mental well-being?

-In addition exercise stimulates the release of growth factors essential to neuronal health, increases the release of our feel good hormones serotonin, dopamine and endorphins and promotes the process of neurogenesis, the production and survival of new neurons.
+In addition, exercise stimulates the release of growth factors essential to neuronal health, increases the release of our feel-good hormones serotonin, dopamine and endorphins and promotes the process of neurogenesis, the production and survival of new neurons.

 But wait there’s more, exercise helps to reduce stress by reducing levels of adrenaline and cortisol, the body’s stress hormones.
 As stress levels drop, muscular tension starts to reduce and we start to feel a whole lot better.

 Exercise can be used as a useful way to clear the mind of worrying thoughts and help us to focus on more pleasant things.
-Listening to music while exercising adds to the beneficial effect with the bonus that we will continue to exercise for longer and depending on the rythm and the beat, at a faster pace.
+Listening to music while exercising adds to the beneficial effect with the bonus that we will continue to exercise for longer and depending on the rhythm and the beat, at a faster pace.

-Exercise is neuroprotective.
+Exercise is neuroprotective

 Regular exercise over the longer term has the additional benefit of reducing brain shrinkage that normally occurs with age.
 This means retaining your gray matter, in particular the number of neurons in the hippocampus, the area of the brain associated with learning and memory and white matter, which also helps protect against cognitive decline.